mmeyer95/meredithmeyer.info/resume.md

 ### Kaplan Test Prep
 #### June 2017- December 2018
-* Instruct diverse classes to achieve higher scores on college and graduate admissions exams
+* Instructed diverse classes to achieve higher scores on college and graduate admissions exams
-* Provide personalized advice and support in study techniques for individual students
+* Provided personalized advice and support in study techniques for individual students

 ### Personnel Chair, Chi Omega Fraternity
 #### November 2015- January 2017
-* Oversee conduct, rules, and regulatory procedures within the Chapter
+* Oversaw conduct, rules, and regulatory procedures within the Chapter
-* Coordinate activities and functions for personal and professional development
+* Coordinated activities and functions for personal and professional development

 # Honors and Awards